marcopellegrinoit/predict-weather-code/README.md

 ## Overview

 This project uses Python and Hopsworks serverless services to forecast the weather code for Stockholm based on historical weather data.
-The predictive model, trained using machine learning techniques, provides public access to its forecasts through a user-friendly [web application](https://huggingface.co/spaces/marcopellegrino/predict-weather-code).
+The machine learning predictive model generates 14-day forecasts, which are publicly accessible through a user-friendly [web application](https://huggingface.co/spaces/marcopellegrino/predict-weather-code).

 ## Table of Contents